Bluefissure/cactbot_cn/README.md

 1. Follow the instructions in the **dummy.txt** file in [CactbotOverlay/ThirdParty/OverlayPlugin](CactbotOverlay/ThirdParty/OverlayPlugin).
 1. Follow the instructions in the **dummy.txt** file in [CactbotOverlay/ThirdParty/ACT](CactbotOverlay/ThirdParty/ACT).
-1. Open the solution in Visual Studio (tested with Visual Studio 2017)ld for "Release" and "x64".
+1. Open the solution in Visual Studio (tested with Visual Studio 2017).
+1. Build for "Release" and "x64".
 1. The plugin will be built as **bin/x64/Release/CactbotOverlay.dll**.
 1. Copy the plugin to the Advanced Combat Tracker\\OverlayPlugin\\addons\\ directory